nikic/nikic.github.com/_posts/2012-12-22-Cooperative-multitasking-using-coroutines-in-PHP.markdown

 Coroutines
 ----------

-The main thing that coroutines add the above functionality is the ability to send values back to the generator.
+The main thing that coroutines add to the above functionality is the ability to send values back to the generator.
 This turns the one-way communication from the generator to the caller into a two-way channel between the two.

 Values are passed into the coroutine by calling its `->send()` method instead of `->next()`.
 An example of how this